kubosho/vscode-ecsstractor/README.md

 1. Open the command palette
     - Press `Cmd + Shift + P` on macOS or `Ctrl + Shift + P` on Windows / Linux
     - Go to `View` → `Command Palette`
-1. Typing the `Run: CSS tractor` and select
+1. Typing the `Run: eCSStractor` and select

 Then will see new tab with CSS selectors extracted from HTML file.